Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Choosing random elements of

 where $h=(h_{ij})\in GL(d,\R)$.\footnote{The role of $GL(\cdot,\cdot)$ as opposed to $SL(\cdot,\cdot)$ here is again purely cosmetic.} The image of $\Phi_{k_1,\ldots,k_d}$ is a subgroup of $GL(n,\R)$ isomorphic to $GL(d,\R)$.
 (Of course we will only apply the map $\Phi_{k_1,\ldots,k_d}$ to elements of $GL(d,\Z)$.)

-The matrices $\gamma^{(d)}$ can also be described as random conjugates (by permutation matrices) of the matrices from $GL(d,\Z)$, embedded into the upper-left corner of an $n\times n$ matrix.

 We expect Algorithm 3 produces more-uniformly distributed matrices as $d$ increases.
-The role of the parameter $d$ is essentially to interpolate between Algorithms 1 and 2, though the $d=2$ case of Algorithm 3 is not precisely identical to Algorithm 2:~this is because $\gamma^{(2)}$ can be a much more general than simply a unipotent.
+The role of the parameter $d$ is essentially to interpolate between Algorithm 1 (which is the case $d=n$) and Algorithm 2 (which is close to the case $d=2$, but not exactly:~$\gamma^{(2)}$ need not be unipotent).

 Next we turn to the following method, which among the algorithms we considered seems the best at rapidly creating uniformly-distributed entries of matrices in $GL(n,\Z)$.
 This algorithm was originally suggested to us by Joseph Silverman in a slightly different form, in which more coprimality conditions needed to be checked.
 It relies on the fact that an integral $n\times n$ matrix $M =(m_{ij})$ lies in $GL(n,\Z)$ if and only if the $n$ determinants of $(n-1)\times (n-1)$ minors